-- J. The permittee shall use an electronic tracking system (ETS) that will continuously track the horizontal location and draft condition (accuracy± 0.1 foot) of the disposal vessel (i.e., hopper dredge or disposal scow) from the point of dredging to the disposal site and return to the point of dredging.
-Data shall be collected at least every 0.25 nautical mile or every 4 minutes during travel to and from the ODMDS and every twelve seconds or every 30 feet of travel within the ODMDS and while hull status is open.
-The permittee shall use [INSERT STATE] State Plane or latitude and longitude coordinates (North American Datum 1983).
-State Plane coordinates shall be reported to the nearest foot and latitude and longitude coordinates shall be reported as decimal degrees out to 6 decimals.
+- J. The permittee shall use an electronic tracking system (ETS) that will continuously track the horizontal location and draft condition of the disposal vessel (i.e., hopper dredge or disposal barge or scow) from the point of dredging to the disposal site and return to the point of dredging.
+Data shall be collected at least every 500 feet during travel to and from the ODMDS and every minute or every 200 feet of travel, whichever is smaller, while approaching within 1,000 feet and within the ODMDS.
+State Plane coordinates shall be reported to the nearest foot and latitude and longitude coordinates shall be reported as decimal degrees to 6 decimals.
 Westerly longitudes are to be reported as negative.
 Draft readings shall be recorded in feet out to 2 decimals.
+If the Electronic positioning system fails or navigation problems are detected, all disposal operations shall cease until the failure or navigation problems are corrected.

 - K. In addition, the permittee shall record electronically, for each disposal cycle, the following information:

 - a) Load Number

-- b) Disposal Vessel / Scow Name
+- b) Disposal Vessel or Scow Name

-- c) Tow-Vessel Name (if used)
+- c) Tow-Vessel Name (if scow used)

-- d) Captain of Vessel
+- d) Captain of Disposal or Tow Vessel

 - e) Estimated Volume of Load

 - f) Description of Material Disposed

 - g) Source of Dredged Material

 - h) Date, Time, and Location at State of Initiation of Disposal and Completion of Disposal Event

 - i) The ETS Data Required by Special Condition I

-- L. The permittee shall conduct a bathymetric survey of the XYZ Harbor ODMDS within 30 days following project completion.
+- L. The permittee shall conduct a bathymetric survey of the Wilmington ODMDS within 30 days following project completion.

 - a) The number and length of the survey transects shall be sufficient to encompass the release zone specified in Special Condition H and a 500-foot-wide border around the site.
 The transects shall be spaced at 500-foot intervals or less.